Drug Evaluation Committee Where to report supplemental information not directly related to 2015-47 SAE

 Background

-In a certain clinical trial, we are required to report on the SAE report form prescribed by the sponsor (hereinafter referred to as "sponsor's form").
-This institution has introduced a uniform form, and the sponsor has requested the following.
+In a certain clinical trial, we are required to report on the SAE report form prescribed by the sponsor (hereinafter referred to as "the sponsor's form").
+This Investigator Site has introduced a standardized form, and the sponsor has requested the following.

-• Reporting to the head of the site/Investigational Review Committee should be done in accordance with the site's regulations.
+• Reporting to the Investigator Site Chairperson/Investigational Review Committee should be done in accordance with the site's regulations.

 • Although the sponsor is not required to submit a uniform report form, the information should be consistent with the information on the sponsor's form.

-In response to the above, we confirmed the views of the implementing medical institution as follows
+In response to the above, we confirmed the Investigator Site's opinion as follows.

 Principal investigator: No report to the hospital director because it is not related to the relevant event (report in the investigator's form is in response to the request of the investigator).